 The ministry of the Bishop is an essential aspect of Anglican expression of church.
-Bishops have a multi-faceted role: proclamation of the faith through teaching, including preaching and by example; making provision for pastoral care and the sacramental life of the church; governance, strategic planning and oversight of the mission of the church within the diocese; defence of the vulnerable in society; and participation in the leadership $\$ the whole church.
+Bishops have a multi-faceted role but three in particular: apostolic, episcopal, pontifical.
+In the tradition of the apostles, the bishops proclaim the faith through teaching, including preaching and by example, and by making provision for pastoral care and the sacramental life of the church.
+In his or her episcopal role, the bishop exercises oversight in governance, strategic planning and oversight of the mission of the church within the diocese, and the defence of the vulnerable in society.
+The pontifical role is that of bridge-building: participation in the leadership the whole church, linking parishes and parishioners to each other, ecumenical relationships and representing the local church to the wider church and vice versa.
 (Ordination of a Bishop, BAS, pp. 636f.)

 A core component of the diocesan budget is the support of episcopal ministry and associated staffing complement for the benefit of the whole diocesan family.